SWI-Prolog/rclswi/README.md

 ```

-## TODO
+## Status

+The listb below is lists parts  of   the  RCL  functionality and what is
-The current version is a proof of   concept.
-It demonstrates we can use
+supported by the current version of rclswi.
-`rcl` and `rmw` to access ROS2 and   convert  messages into Prolog using
-type introspection.
-Missing:

   - [ ] Type handling
     - [x] Convert message from C to Prolog